 Start the Vegetables

-Beet and carrot will finish cooking in a later step.
+Remove from oven.
+Vegetables will finish cooking in a later step.

 While vegetables roast, sear tenderloin.

-Sear Pork Tenderloin and Finish Vegetables
+Cook Pork Tenderloin and Finish Vegetables

 Wipe pan clean and reserve.